shaheen2532/fastapi-github-service/README.md

-# FastAPI Paginated API Fetcher
+# FastAPI Paginated API Service

 ## Overview
 This FastAPI application fetches paginated data from APIs that support paging (e.g., GitHub API) and writes the collected data to a CSV file.
 It handles rate limiting efficiently using asynchronous requests with `httpx`.